Bart92/desertification-mali/README.md

 ## Overview

-This project applies a Fully Convolutional Siamese Network (FCSN) to detect desertification in Mali using Sentinel-2 satellite imagery.
+This project applies a standard Siamese Network (SN) to detect desertification in Mali using Sentinel-2 satellite imagery.
 The model is trained to identify land cover changes between 2020 and 2025, utilizing labeled image pairs.
 The primary goal is to showcase AI-based change detection capabilities within remote sensing as part of my portfolio.

 ## Installation